Kitchener Entry Requirements

 Visa Required

-Citizens of countries not on the visa-exempt list must apply for a Temporary Resident Visa (TRV) before traveling to Canada.
+Citizens of countries not on the visa-exempt list must obtain a Temporary Resident Visa (TRV) before travel.

 Arrival Process